Kim Coates: Film and television

 Coates has appeared in over 100 film and television titles to date.
 He made his screen acting debut in the Canadian sports biopic The Boy in Blue (1986).
-He appeared in a number of Canadian TV shows and films, before making his Hollywood debut as a memorable henchman in the Bruce Willis-Damon Wayans action comedy The Last Boy Scout (1991).
+He appeared in a number of Canadian TV shows and films before making his Hollywood debut as a memorable henchman in the Bruce Willis-Damon Wayans action comedy The Last Boy Scout (1991).

-He appeared in films such as Innocent Blood (1992), The Client (1994), Waterworld (1995), Bad Boys (1995), Battlefield Earth (2000), Pearl Harbor (2001), Black Hawk Down (2001), Open Range (2003), Assault on Precinct 13 (2005), The Island (2005), Silent Hill (2006), Resident Evil: Afterlife (2010), Goon (2011), Goon: Last of the Enforcers (2016), and Fantasy Island (2020).
+He appeared in the films Innocent Blood (1992), The Client (1994), Waterworld (1995), Bad Boys (1995), Battlefield Earth (2000), Pearl Harbor (2001), Black Hawk Down (2001), Open Range (2003), Assault on Precinct 13 (2005), The Island (2005), Silent Hill (2006), Resident Evil: Afterlife (2010), Goon (2011), Goon: Last of the Enforcers (2016), and Fantasy Island (2020).

-Coates starred as Alexander "Tig" Trager on the FX crime drama series Sons of Anarchy (2008-14).
-He also appeared on television series like Prison Break, CSI: Miami, Ghost Wars, Godless, Van Helsing, and American Primeval.
+Coates starred as Alexander "Tig" Trager in the FX crime drama series Sons of Anarchy (2008-14).
+He also appeared in the television series Prison Break, CSI: Miami, Ghost Wars, Godless, Van Helsing, and American Primeval.

 At the 7th Canadian Screen Awards, Coates won the award for Best Actor in a Continuing Leading Dramatic Role for his performance as gangster Declan Gardiner in the television series Bad Blood, and was also nominated for Best Dramatic Series.
 He was previously nominated for two Gemini Awards.

 In 2024, Coates joined the cast of The Walking Dead: Dead Citys second season as Bruegel, the leader of his own gang, the Silk Stockings.
 Coates' performance was critically acclaimed, with some deeming him as one of the best villains The Walking Dead has ever had.

+Coates played a supporting role with Kevin James in the 2026 romantic comedy film Solo Mio.